scriptnull/yali/README.md

 - Code review to help improve the existing code

 If you need help, feel free to contact [me](https://vishnubharathi.codes/).

+## Artwork
+Yali is a [mythical creature portrayed as part lion, part elephant and part horse](https://en.wikipedia.org/wiki/Yali_(mythology)) - this acted as the inspiration for the artwork.

+Yali's artwork was designed and created by [Vasanth Selvam](https://dribbble.com/11CS103) and is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.
+Check `images` directory for more variations of the artwork.

 ## License